dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-route-messages.md

     - name: PubSub.Routing
       enabled: true
 ```

+## Introduction

+[Content-based routing](https://www.enterpriseintegrationpatterns.com/ContentBasedRouter.html) is a messaging pattern that utilizes a DSL instead of imperative application code.
+PubSub routing is an implementation of this pattern that allows developers to use expressions to route [CloudEvents](https://cloudevents.io) based on their contents to different URIs/paths and event handlers in your application.
+If no route matches, then an optional default route is used.
+This becomes useful as your applications expands to support multiple event versions, or special cases.
+Routing can be implemented with code; however, keeping routing rules external from the application can improve portability.

 {{% /alert %}}

 This feature is available to both the declarative and programmatic subscription approaches.